Cap-go/capacitor-updater/README.md

 current() => Promise<{ bundle: BundleInfo; native: string; }>
 ```

-Get the current version, if none are set it returns `builtin`, currentNative is the original version install on the device
+Get the current bundle, if none are set it returns `builtin`, currentNative is the original bundle installed on the device

 **Returns:** <code>Promise&lt;{ bundle: <a href="#bundleinfo">BundleInfo</a>; native: string; }&gt;</code>